Close

 All visa-free travelers must meet these mandatory requirements:

-• Passport valid for at least 6 months from arrival date
+• Passport valid for at least 6 months beyond the intended departure from the Philippines

 • Sufficient funds for the duration of stay